 Home> Specialty Certifications> TBLS - Texas Board of Legal Specialization >Construction Law

-Board Certification in Construction Law by TBLS
+Construction Law Board Certification by the TBLS

-The Texas Supreme Court adopted by order the Texas Board of Legal Specialization Standards for Attorney Certification in Construction Law by order on October 20, 2015, amended by order on December 15, 2015, which both became effective on January 1, 2016.
+The Texas Supreme Court adopted by order the Texas Board of Legal Specialization Standards for Attorney Certification in Construction Law by order on October 20, 2015, amended by order on December 15, 2015, which both became effective on January 1, 2016. the term “construction law” is defined as the practice of law dealing with the transactions and relationships among contractors, subcontractors, suppliers, owners, architects, engineers, governmental entities, insurers, sureties and lenders regarding development, design, and construction on public and private projects.

-The Definition of Construction Law
+Definition of Construction Law

 • construction dispute resolution through negotiation, litigation, arbitration, administrative hearings, mediation and other forms of dispute resolution, including the active management and oversight of such dispute-related matters;